Earthborn Backgrounds

 Canonicity: hard canon for Game 1

-Cross-refs: ../../systems/gd-character-skills.md
+Cross-refs: ../universe/ud-soul-capacity-growth.md

-Fact: Earth-derived tools follow the True Harm rule.
+Fact: Earth-derived tools follow the True Harm rule

 Canonicity: hard canon for Game 1